Enabled resource errors field for orders and carts —

 Query

-You need to perform a stats query setting the required query keys as follows and adding the optional ones based on your needs:
+You need to perform a breakdown query setting the required query keys as follows and adding the optional ones based on your needs:

 Key